 In keeping with UNE's approach to academic excellence across all our residential colleges,each Robb first year student is assigned a mentor from their accommodation Court to help them get settled into their new learning environment at university.

 As each trimester reaches the exam period, a noise curfew is enforced to ensure that all students are able to prepare effectively.

 The Senior Common Room (SCR) is a group of members of University staff, alumni or community members with a strong affiliation to Robb.
 They give their time to provide assistance and offer expertise to residents in a wide range of areas, providing advice, mentoring and support.
 You'll see them around at formal dinners, college events, helping out with sporting teams and getting involved where they can in all facets of the college.

-These are weekly sessions run by our Resident Tutor team, returner students and our Senior Common Room to help provide students with a group of people who are doing or have done the same degree or are now working in that industry.
+These are weekly sessions run by our Resident Tutor team and returner students to help provide students with a group of people who are doing or have done the same degree or are now working in that industry.
 These groups help guide you through your current and upcoming academic commitments.

 Any students who find they are having difficulty meeting the demands of their study are actively supported with additional assistance and specific guidance from the Head of College.